linirad/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 })
 }
 </div>

+<b>FINDING:</b> Based on the composite score computed for each station with a weightage of 60% for total expected attendance for upcoming events in 2026, 20% for average ridership and 20% for average incident response time, the station that can be prioritized for increased staffing is <b>Canal St</b>.

 <!-- ```js
 //Q3. - Earlier attempt with computation of per staff load in plot.plot.
 Above is simplified to precompute per staff load before plotting.